LLVMParty/llvm-nanobind/devdocs/memory-model.md

         if (!m_module_token || !m_module_token->is_valid())
             throw LLVMError("Instruction's module has been disposed");
         if (!m_context_token || !m_context_token->is_valid())
-            throw LLVMError("Instruction's context has been disposed");
+            throw LLVMMemoryError("Instruction's context has been disposed");
     }

     void erase() {